ACINQ/eclair/BUILD.md

 Eclair supports deterministic builds for the eclair-core submodule, this is the 'core' of the eclair application and its artifact can be deterministically built achieving byte-to-byte equality for each build.
-This process helps to ensure that the artifact you're building is exactly the same as the one published in the release, please note that the deterministic build is limited to eclair-core and is also OS dependent, only unix based builds might be published in the release page.
+This process helps to ensure the artifact you're building is exactly the same as the one published in the release, please note that the deterministic build is limited to eclair-core and is OS dependent, to build the artifact deterministically you must use Ubuntu 18.10, JDK11.0.4 and maven 3.6.0.
 To check if your artifact is correct please check out the release page for the latest published release.

 To build the project and run the tests, simply run: